hamaluik/blog.hamaluik.ca/posts/recipe-chilli.md

 4. Add the chili powder (if concerned about spice level, start with a small amount, you can always add more)
 5. Turn the heat to low / very low
 6. Thoroughly mix and stir the pot
-7. Summer for at least half an hour, ideally a couple of hours on very low
+7. Simmer for at least half an hour, ideally a couple of hours on very low